codyharris91/portfolio/README.md

 ### Project Summary

 Using weather data from NOAA and soil moisture data from a study performed at Cook Agronomy Farm to predict soil moisture from weather data using sci-kit learn.
-This project sought to eliminate complex formulas for evapotransporation or other water cycle phenomenom by creating a ML model that only incorporates some weather measurements.
+This project sought to eliminate complex formulas for evapotranspiration or other water cycle phenomenon by creating a ML model that only incorporates some weather measurements

 ### What this work demonstrates